-Employees have clear concerns about the amount of corporate spending: 36% of US and UK respondents are very or extremely concerned about this, while just 8% are not concerned.
-Still, 51% of respondents rate their organization’s spend management effectiveness as very good.
+Employees have clear concerns about the amount of corporate spending: 36% of US and UK respondents are very or extremely concerned about this, whilst just 8% are not concerned at all.
+Still, 51% of respondents rate their organisation’s spend management effectiveness as very good.

 While this statistic is relatively positive, there's still a gap between controlling spending efficiently without wasting time.
-Clearly, in 2024, many companies want to continue prioritizing spend control.
-However, they should also prioritize faster, more error-free, and more efficient reconciliation to save time so they can focus on strategy, growth, and cost-saving initiatives.
+Clearly, in 2024, many companies want to continue prioritising spend control.
+However, they should also prioritise faster, more error-free, and efficient reconciliation to save time so they can focus on strategy, growth, and cost-saving initiatives.

 Regarding approval types, we can see some disparity across the different types of expenditure.
 Companies use pre-approved manager verification for operational spending in 66% of cases.
 Meanwhile, the primary method for post-expenditure approvals (or employee expense reimbursement) is still manual approval in 41% of responses.

-Finance pros from the Netherlands, Spain, and France mentioned progress in digitizing financial processes, reaching about 50-75% on average.
-However, leaders and slower adopters exist in each market, and there are differences between countries.
+Finance pros from the Netherlands, Spain, and France mentioned progress in digitising financial processes, reaching about 50-75% on average.
+However, both leaders and slower adopters exist in each market, and there are differences between countries as well.

-In the Netherlands, 39% consider 50-75% of their processes digitized.
-29% are even more advanced, stating a 75% or higher digitization rate.
+In the Netherlands, 39% consider 50-75% of their processes digitised.
+29% are even more advanced, stating a 75% or higher digitisation rate.

-The image below shows the distribution of Spanish responses to the following question: To what degree do you consider your financial processes to be digitized? (n = 257)
+The below image shows the distribution of Spanish responses to the following question: To what degree do you consider your financial processes as digitised? (n = 257)

-Respondents often agree that streamlining financial processes with technological solutions like expense report automation effectively tackles several prominent spend management challenges.
+Respondents often agree that streamlining financial processes with technological solutions like expense report automation is an effective way to tackle several prominent spend management challenges.
 Leaders mention the following tech-related initiatives:

-Our studies show that finance teams are on the right track and motivated to help their organization remain competitive by improving spend management with digital solutions.
-Business leaders and finance professionals agree that spend management is both a) a priority and b) something that needs to be modernized and improved by technology.
+Our studies show that finance teams are on the right track and motivated to help their organisation remain competitive by improving spend management with digital solutions.
+Business leaders and finance professionals agree that spend management is both a) a priority and b) something that needs to be modernised and improved by technology.